hachyderm/community/corporate-accounts.md

 # Hachyderm Corporate Covenant

-Corporate Hachyderm accounts **are by invitation only.**
+ - Corporate Hachyderm accounts **are by invitation only.**

-All corporate accounts must self identify with: TODO?
+ - All corporate accounts must self identify by placing the `:coin_animal_crossing:` emoji to the right of their display name.

+Note: the `:coin_animal_crossing:` emoji in the display name is reserved for corporate accounts only.
+Others will be asked to remove the emoji from their display name.

 #### How do I get an invite?